 Image credit: Search Engine Land

-Using the table above, which campaign would you invest more in?
+Using the table above, which online marketing campaign would you invest more in?

 Campaign 3 would be the obvious choice.
 It has the highest CTR and the lowest CPC.